nextnanopy/nextnanopy/docs/examples/Example_advanced1_ExecutionQueue_for_parallel_execution.rst

 ::

    If True, terminates once all added files are executed and logged.
-   If you want to add more input files even after execution of all added in the beginning, use termanate_empy = False Then the ExecutionQueue has to be stopped manually later (ExecutionQueue.stop())
+   If you want to add more input files even after execution of all added in the beginning, use terminate_empty = False Then the ExecutionQueue has to be stopped manually later (ExecutionQueue.stop())
    default: True